Automated Cars and Persons living with dementia

 Full Study Title

-The use of Automated Cars by Older Adults living with Dementia
+Use of Automated Vehicle Technologies by Persons with Dementia

 Study Description